 Create family memories through having fun on snow together.
 Online Family Ski School helps you engage your child in learning in a fun and meaningful way.
 The games taught in these lessons are designed to help kids practice ski skills like:

 Whether your child is totally comfortable on skis, or has never tried on skis before, the games provided in this course can improve your family ski experience, leaving everyone in smiles.

 Join an exclusive community.

-    In addition to great course content, students of the Online Family Ski School get access to an exclusive facebook group where you can:
+In addition to great course content, students of the Online Family Ski School can join our private facebook group where you can:

 - Ask questions